what is a hybrid denture - senior woman smiling

 What Is a Fixed Hybrid Denture?

-Hybrid implant-supported dentures are a set of false teeth and gums that fully cover the upper or lower arch.
-The natural-looking prosthetic is attached to titanium implant posts that have been surgically placed in the jaw.
+Also known as a fixed hybrid denture, hybrid implant-supported dentures are a set of false teeth and gums that fully cover the upper or lower arch.
+Fixed hybrid dentures offer the best of both worlds, blending the aesthetics and function of traditional dentures with the stability of dental implants.
+They consist of natural-looking prosthetic teeth attached to titanium implant posts that have been surgically placed in the jaw.

 The implants fuse to the bone and provide the stability you need to eat and speak comfortably.
-Four, six, or more dental implants may be used, so hybrid dentures are also commonly called all-on-4, all-on-6, or all-on-x dental implants.
+Depending on your needs, four, six, or more dental implants may be used.
+Hybrid dentures are also commonly called all-on-4, all-on-6, or all-on-x dental implants.

 Hybrid Dentures vs. Traditional Dentures

 Like traditional dentures, hybrid implant-supported dentures replace a full set of upper or lower teeth with an aesthetically pleasing prosthetic that fits over the gums.
-But unlike traditional dentures, hybrid dentures are held in place with several dental implants, and can only be removed by a dentist.
+But while traditional dentures sit freely on the gums and can be easily removed, hybrid dentures are held securely in place with several dental implants, and can only be removed by a dentist.

 The use of dental implants makes hybrid dentures more expensive than traditional dentures, but they offer much more stability.
-They restore the mouth back to its full function, so you can eat whatever you want, and you never have to worry about your dentures slipping out or sliding around.
+Fixed hybrid dentures restore the mouth back to its full function, so you can eat whatever you want, and you never have to worry about your dentures slipping out or sliding around and becoming uncomfortable.

 Unlike traditional dentures, the implant posts in hybrid dentures will stimulate the jaw bone in a similar way to how a tooth root does.
-This prevents bone loss as well as changes to the shape of the face.
+This prevents bone loss as well as changes to the shape of the face that occur over time due to bone resorption.
+Without something to stimulate the bone, your body assumes you no longer need it and redistributes the bone elsewhere.

 Just like regular implants, hybrid dentures can last a lifetime as long as you maintain good oral hygiene.
 Standard dentures, however, only have a lifespan of about seven years.